bkleinen/bkleinen.github.io/hugo/themes/greenpage/assets/snippets/karaclock/06_initialize.md

 This could be achieved with the same number of ticks, but would take some time and not be as elegant.

 You can use the DecimalNumberWorld to test it.
-After completed, call DisplayKara's `setValue();` with 1234567890 - `setValue(1234567890);` to achieve the pattern in part 5.
+After completed, call DisplayKara's `setValue(1234567890);` to achieve the pattern in part 5.